-Antibe is strategically seeking regional partnering opportunities to: (i) support its objective of funding clinical development through non-dilutive sources; and (i) monetize its drug platform through royalty and milestone revenue.
+Antibe is strategically seeking regional partnering opportunities to: (i) support its objective of funding clinical development through non-dilutive sources; (ii) monetize its drug platform through royalty and milestone revenue; and (iii) provide further validation of its drug platform.
 In such a transaction Antibe would provide exclusive marketing rights in smaller markets for its drug candidates to a regional pharmaceutical company at reduced royalty rates in exchange for such company funding the additional clinical development required to be completed for marketing approval.
 Antibe would retain control of the drug development plan to ensure global study quality, and to leverage the data for global regulatory requirements and partnering.
 This plan strikes an important balance between minimizing capital requirements and obtaining significant value for the Company's drugs.
-Antibe is in discussions with pharmaceutical companies in regions that represent smaller market opportunities (ie. outside of the United States and Europe).
+Antibe is in active discussions with pharmaceutical companies in regions that represent smaller market opportunities (ie. outside of the United States and Europe).